 Creamy Frosted Cranberry Dessert – Tastes of Lizzy T

 Chocolate Almond Cake with Sugared Cranberries – Food Network

 Vanilla Orange Candied Cranberries – A Spicy Perspective

 Sugared Cranberry Cake – Foodtastic Mom

 Santa’s Hat Christmas Cocktail – The Kitchen is My Playground

 Christmas Old Fashioned – The Gastronom

 - 2 cups water

-- Bring to a simmer; remove from heat.
-(Do not boil or the cranberries may pop when you add them.)
+Bring to a simmer; remove from heat.
+Don't boil or the cranberries may pop when you add them.

-- Place sugar in a shallow dish.
-Add the cranberries, rolling to coat with sugar.
+Place 2/3 cup sugar in a shallow dish.
+Add cranberries, a few at a time, rolling to coat with sugar.